 It can be much more difficult to practice drum beats very slowly.
 Why?
 It makes you have to work hard on getting the timing exactly right.

-You can also turn the metronome on and off during your sessions to discipline yourself to stay in time.
+You can also turn the metronome on and off during your sessions to discipline yourself to stay on time.

-So that’s our list of tips on how to practice drumming when you’re not behind your drum set.
+Practicing your drumming at home has become an important part of the process.
+This allows you to get away from distractions and seriously work on your craft.
 It can be a struggle for many of us to find time and space to play a real set.

-Although the tips above can never replicate the real experience of playing drums, it can improve your skills for when we do get a chance to play on them!
+Although the tips above can never replicate the real experience of playing drums, they can improve your skills for when we do get a chance to play on them.